Alejanpro/InitialFlutter/README.md

 request is sent instead.
 If the get query finds a block it returns a query complete.
 If the block wasn't found in the initial set, a `Providers` event is emitted.
 This is where the bitswap consumer tries to locate providers by for example performing a dht lookup.
-After the locating of providers completes, it is signaled by calling `injec
+After the locating of providers completes, it is signaled by calling `inject_providers`.
+The query manag